 'Final' decision already made by government to install AFD

 In September 2022, an appeal to remove the AFD from the plant by EDF was rejected by the Department of Business, Energy and Industrial Strategy.
-This is the last recourse for EDF with the exception of a judicial review.
+This was the last recourse for EDF, except for a judicial review.
+However, a new public inquiry is now being rumoured due to a technical change in approach.

 In their report, which can be found here, they stated: